ajhsu/http-api-design-zh-tw/README.md

 Generate consistent, structured response bodies on errors.
-Include a machine-readable error `id`, a human-readable error `message`, and optionally a `url` pointing the client to further information about the error and how to resolve it, e.g.:
+Include a machine-readable error `id`, a human-readable error `message`, and optionally a `url` pointing the client to further information about the error and how to resolve it，例如：

 ```
 HTTP/1.1 429 Too Many Requests